PayPal Friends Family Scam: How to Spot and Avoid It

 Step 4: Non-Delivery or Disappearance

-Following the Friends and Family payment, the PayPal Friends Family scam resolves in one of several ways.
+Following the payment, the scam resolves in one of several ways.
 The goods never arrive and the seller becomes unresponsive.
 The service is never performed and the provider disappears.
 The investment platform vanishes.
 The job never materialises.
 The event tickets turn out to be invalid.
 The rental property does not exist.
 In every case, the victim attempts to contact the other party and receives no response — or receives excuses and delays until the window for any bank-level dispute has passed.

 Step 5: Discovering There Is No Recourse